hyphacoop/streamplace/js/docs/src/content/docs/lex-reference/metadata/place-stream-metadata-configuration.md

       "type": "object",
       "description": "Distribution and rebroadcast policy.",
       "properties": {
-        "allowArchive": {
-          "type": "boolean",
-          "description": "Whether nodes can archive this stream."
-        },
-        "broadcastExpiry": {
+        "deleteAfter": {
           "type": "string",
           "format": "datetime",
-          "description": "When rebroadcast permissions expire.
-If not specified, there is no expiration on rebroadcast permission."
+          "description": "When this stream should be deleted.
+If not specified, the stream will be kept indefinitely."
         }
       }
     },